Lobna Abdel Aziz: Career

 Despite her short career and her early retirement, all of her roles were leading roles.
 She retired from acting work in 1967 after a 10-year career.
 While in the United States, She got the scholarship of "Fulbright "and studied drama at the University of Washington.
 She used to write to El Ahram newspaper and she got her PhD.
 In 1988 she returned to Egypt and presented her old program that won the Radio Festival Award in episodes of St. in front of Roger Moore.
 After 40 years of retirement, she returned in 2007 for the miniseries The Yacoubian Building based on the novel of writer Alaa El Aswany under the same name.

 Director Youssef Chahine, who was considered her closest friend, and despite that, she refused to participate with him in any film he directed, and the secret of that was her husband Ramses Naguib, and he told her that Chahine had no experience in directing, but he was only a good cinematographer.
 She tried to convince her husband to work with him, but he stubbornly refused until she separated from him, married again, and traveled to the United States for 30 years.
-After she returned in the year 2000, Youssef Chahine and Khaled Youssef came to her to convince her to star in one of the works and realize their common dream, but she refused to work, which caused shock to Youssef Chahine and he died angry with her.
+After she returned in the year 2000, Youssef Chahine and Khaled Youssef came to her to convince her to star in one of the works and realize their common dream.
+She refused, which offended Youssef Chahine, who died estranged from her.

 Personal life

 Her father was Egyptian author Hamed Abdelaziz.
 In her early life she was married outside Egypt to the famous rich Egyptian producer Ramses Naguib.
 He divorced her later in Egypt against her will and his will although they loved each other and were happy together.
 She read news of her divorce in a journal before she was divorced.

-Ramses Naguib kept his Christian religion during marriage of Lobna Abdelaziz by marrying her outside Egypt to overcome Egyptian laws which ban such marriage, this is proved by court's sentence.
-Afterwards, she married Ismael Barrada with whom she had two daughters.
+Ramses Naguib kept his Christian religion during his marriage to Abdelaziz by marrying her outside Egypt to overcome Egyptian law which enforces strict regulations on interfaith marriages.
+Afterward, she married Ismael Barrada with whom she had two daughters.
 Barrada died after more than 40 years of their marriage.